Understanding ERMI and MSQPCR Mold Testing

 Group 1 includes 26 mold species associated with water-damaged environments.
 These species are considered the most important part of the report when evaluating potential indoor mold problems.

-- Red boxes indicate elevated concern
+- Red boxes indicate elevated concern.

-- 1 star (*) = 10 times normal
+- 1 star (*) = 10 times normal.

-- 2 stars (**) = 100 times normal
+- 2 stars (**) = 100 times normal.

-- 3 stars (***) = 1,000 times normal
+- 3 stars (***) = 1,000 times normal.

-- Most species in the green range
+- Most species in the green range.

-- No species in the red range
+- No species in the red range.

-- Ideally, only 2 to 3 species in the yellow range
+- Ideally only 2 to 3 species in the yellow range.

 Group 2 serves as the indoor control group and is used primarily to establish a baseline and calculate the ERMI score.
+Even so, the overall ERMI number should not outweigh the detailed Group 1 species review.

 - Beneath floating floors